VincentWang333/qlik_project/README.md

 # qlik_project
 This is a simple REST API utilized django rest framework and sqlite3 that is default come with Django framework.
+## Instruction
+This API is JSON supported,  the only mandatory key in the object is 'message_content' As you retriving message data, you will find 'message_id', 'is_palindrome', 'last_modified'.
+Those are automatically generated and updated by the system.
+Any input regards to above mentioned keys will be ignored.

+After you launch the project, nevigate to localhost:8000/messages in your browser, Django REST framework provided a visiable UI for this API so that users or developers can interact with.

 ## Installation & Build
 There are two ways to fire up and try this project locally.
 ### Option 1: